Interviewer: Guy Harries, vocalist/composer/performer/sound-artist,

 Preproduction notes for

-Pulsing Dot – debut release by the duo of Gordon Beeferman (piano) and Dafna Naphtali (voice, electronics) on Clang label (Denmark) in settings and improvisations for piano and voice with kinetic sound processing, fractal rhythms, and generating polyphonic / kaleidophonic disturbances.
+Debut release by the duo, Gordon Beeferman (piano) and Dafna Naphtali (voice, electronics), out on Clang label (Denmark).
+Settings and improvisations for piano and voice with kinetic sound processing, fractal rhythms, and generating polyphonic / kaleidophonic disturbances.

 “What if Your Instrument is Invisible?”

 is my chapter in the new book “Musical Instruments in the 21st Century: Identities, Configurations, Practices” (December 2016, Springer: Singapore).